Ashina tribe

-The Ashina (阿史那 (Āshǐnà, A-shih-na); Middle Chinese: (Guangyun) /ltc/) were a Turkic tribe and the ruling dynasty of the Göktürks.
+The Ashina (阿史那 (Āshǐnà, A-shih-na); Middle Chinese: (Guangyun) /ltc/) were a Turkic lineage and the ruling dynasty of the Göktürks.
 They rose to prominence in the mid-6th century when the leader, Bumin Qaghan (died 552), revolted against the Rouran Khaganate.
-The two main branches of the family, one descended from Bumin and the other from his brother Istämi, ruled over the eastern and western parts of the Göktürk confederation, respectively, forming the First Turkic Khaganate (552–603).
+The two main branches of the family, one descended from Bumin and the other from his brother Istämi, ruled over the eastern and western parts of the Göktürk empire, respectively, forming the First Turkic Khaganate (552–603).

 Origin

 Primary Chinese sources ascribed different origins to the Ashina tribe.
 They were first attested to 439, as reported by the Book of Sui: on the 18th day of the 10th month, the Tuoba ruler Emperor Taiwu of Northern Wei overthrew Juqu Mujian of the Northern Liang in eastern Gansu, and 500 Ashina families fled northwest to the Rouran Khaganate near Gaochang.

 According to the Book of Zhou, History of the Northern Dynasties, and the New Book of Tang, the Ashina clan was a component of the Xiongnu confederation, but this is contested.
 The Göktürks were also posited as having originated from an obscure Suo state (索國), north of the Xiongnu.
 According to the Book of Sui and the Tongdian, they were "mixed barbarians" (雜胡; záhú) from Pingliang.

 According to some researchers (Duan, Xue, Tang, and Lung) the Ashina tribe descended from the Tiele confederation, who were likewise associated with the Xiongnu.
 Like the Göktürks, the Tiele were a Turkic tribal confederation on the steppe.
 However, Lee & Kuang (2017) state that Chinese histories did not describe the Ashina-led Göktürks as descending from the Dingling or belonging to the Tiele confederation.
 The name "Ashina" was recorded in ancient Muslim chronicles in these forms: Aś(i)nas (al-Tabari), Ānsa (Hudud al-'Alam), Śaba (Ibn Khordadbeh), Śana, Śaya (Al-Masudi).